 And the economy.
 Children who have been read to are more likely to do well in school, to go to college, to earn more, and to enter stable relationships.
 They are less likely to succumb to teenage pregnancy, drug abuse, crime, or other harmful activities.

-The Acadiana Educational Endowment & the American Public School Endowments has begun a program to encourage parents to read with their children in several ways:
+The Acadiana Educational Endowment & the American Public School Endowments (AEEo) has begun a program to encourage parents to read with their children in several ways: